RoryTHWu/rorythwu.github.io/content/_index.md

       title: Contact
       subtitle:
       text: |-
-       Please feel free to contact me if any following ways.
+       Please feel free to contact me in any of the following ways.
       # Contact (add or remove contact options as necessary)
       email: rory.wu@emory.edu
       phone: 470-389-5279